-"The Act of Seeing with One's Own Eyes: Refn as Film Curator" (book chapter):
+"Seeing with One's Own Eyes: Refn as Cult Film Curator" (book chapter)

 This chapter looks at how director Nicolas Winding Refn has foregrounded his taste in exploitation cinema, both within his films themselves and in extrafilmic curatorial efforts like his website ByNWR.com.
 Refn has parlayed his industry success into collecting rare posters and film prints, using this subcultural capital as a means of bolstering his cult reputation while also serving as a wealthy benefactor for otherwise neglected films (such as Andy Milligan’s work).
 And yet, if we compare the major stylistic evolution between his grittier, early films and his more recent films and TV series, Refn’s move to publicly position himself as a curator has coincided with an ever-slower visual aesthetic that foregrounds his characters as intradiegetic “watchers” of Refn’s various cinematic “fetishes,” suggesting a fascinating diffusion of authorial self befitting a technologically changing media landscape.

 "Once Upon a Time in the Discourse: Text and Context in the Traci Lords Scandal" (book chapter)

 This chapter revisits one of the most infamous scandals facing the adult video industry during the Reagan era, a period when the industry was attempting to shed its associations with illegality and bolster a more respectable public image.
 Exploring the legal debates that emerged in the pages of Adult Video News and in the courts, the chapter looks at the Lords scandal's relevance to the 1986 Meese Commission, the adult industry's response to the fallout, the various attempts to retrospectively narrativize the scandal (including a recent long-form podcast series), and the scandal's continuing implications for representation and sexual consent in the digital era.